 Our Bylaws were last revised and updated in 2019

-Name: The Club shall be formally known as the Minnesota Ski Hawks Inc.
+Name: The Club shall be formally known as the MN Ski Hawks Inc.

 - Organizational Status: The Club is organized as a nonprofit corporation under Minnesota Statutes, Chapter 317A and is tax-exempt as an organization described under Internal Revenue Code § 501(c)(7).